 12. Graveyard of the Atlantic Museum

 The Outer Banks is known by a fearsome nickname: The Graveyard of the Atlantic.
 Shoals and sandbars lurking just below the waves have sunk hundreds of ships over the centuries and the Cape Hatteras and Bodie Island Lighthouses help sailors avoid adding to that grim tally.
 Stories of these shipwrecks, of German U-Boats prowling the waters in World War II, of pirates and plunder, of fishing families and Civil War battles are told in full at the Graveyard of the Atlantic Museum in Hatteras Village.
 Artifacts from wrecks, photographs and tintypes, firsthand accounts and stories that have grown into legend inhabit this museum.
 While you’re inside, you’re only a short walk from the ocean, and after you visit, take a walk along the beach, keeping an eye out for shells, sea glass, driftwood, or the rare treasure dragged up from some shipwreck and deposited on the shore.
+Currently undergoing renovations and expected to reopen May 2024.

 By Jason Frye in partnership with the Outer Banks Visitors Bureau.